 Here are some popular types of lead magnets you can create:

 A checklist is a good lead magnet to create as your first lead magnet for a couple of reasons.

 First, it offers a quick win to your audience.
 For example, if you have a real estate website, you could offer a checklist of things to do before you sell your house or items to inspect when buying a house.

 Second, they are incredibly easy to create.
 You can take one of your how-to articles and convert it into a checklist with little effort.

-Think of a cheatsheet as a way to share “insiders tips” that nobody knows about to achieve a quick win.
-The reason why cheatsheets work is because they offer a shortcut to achieve something valuable.
+Think of a cheat sheet as a way to share “insiders tips” that nobody knows about to achieve a quick win.
+The reason why cheatsheets work is that they offer a shortcut to achieve something valuable.

 A cheat sheet is similar to a checklist but using bullet points instead of checkboxes.

-You can take a 2,000+ word blog post, take the major points and turn it into a cheatsheet rather quickly.
+You can take a 2,000+ word blog post, take the major points, and turn it into a cheat sheet quickly.

 Depending on your niche, a printable can be an effective lead magnet.
-Example printables are planners, party games for baby showers or bachelorette parties, habit trackers, meal planning list, and calendars.
+Example printables are planners, party games for baby showers or bachelorette parties, habit trackers, meal planning lists, and calendars.